|

 Vegetarian Diet

-Recently, there has been a lot of interest in the subject of vegetarianism--in all its variations.
-Since a number of special interest groups and celebrities have promoted this approach to eating, the vegetarian diet has seen incarnations of everything from a popular fad to a political cause.
-My focus on this page is to discuss the nutritional implications of excluding meat or all animal products from your diet.
+My focus on this page is to discuss the implications of excluding meat or all animal products from your diet.
 However, for the sake of informing the curious and possibly edifying the misinformed, I will touch briefly on the reasons why people “eschew” meat--as opposed to “chewing” it!

 What does vegetarian mean?

-Vegetarians are people who, for whatever reason, do not eat meat, or, in some cases, any animal products.
+Vegetarians are people who, for any reason, do not eat meat, or, in some cases, any animal products.
 There are several categories of vegetarians, based on the type of animal foods, if any, that they include in their diet.

 At one end of the spectrum, you have what are called “vegans,” who do not eat any food derived from animal sources.
 This group may also be called “strict vegetarians” for obvious reasons.
 There are also “lacto-ovo vegetarians,” who eat no meat or fish, but do include eggs and dairy products in their diet, and “lacto-vegetarians,” who do not eat meat, fish or eggs, but do include dairy products.

-Interesting Fact: There are people who do not eat red meat, but do include fish and/or poultry in their diets, but they are not usually included under the label of “vegetarian.”
-As a rule, in order to be labeled “vegetarian” the diet would exclude all flesh foods.
+Interesting Fact about Vegetarian Diet: There are people who do not consume red meat, but do include fish and/or poultry in their diets, but they are not usually included under the label of “vegetarian.”

 Why be a vegetarian?